Australia’s coronavirus ‘dictator’ enforces a drastic lockdown. He’s still popular.

 “This morning it hit me that the day Stage 4 [restrictions] were meant to end is actually the beginning of another six weeks until we can have friends visit or get out of our 5-kilometer radius,” he said in an email Sunday.

 “The road map out doesn’t give a lot of hope.
-I think it’s necessary but that doesn’t make it any easier.
+I think it’s necessary, but that doesn’t make it any easier.
 We just want to go for a drive to the beach.”